History of the Taliban: Beginnings

 The Taliban were based in the Helmand, Kandahar, and Uruzgan regions and most of them were ethnically Pashtun from the Durrani tribal confederation.
-Taliban initially enjoyed enormous goodwill from Afghans weary of the corruption, brutality, and the incessant fighting of Mujahideen warlords.
-One story is that the rape and murder of boys and girls from a family traveling to Kandahar or a similar outrage by Mujahideen bandits sparked Mohammed Omar (Mullah Omar) and his students to vow to rid Afghanistan of these criminals.
+The Taliban were initially treated with an enormous amount of goodwill by Afghans who were weary of the corruption, the brutality, and the incessant fighting among Mujahideen warlords.
+One story is that the rape and murder of boys and girls who were members of a family which was traveling to Kandahar or a similar outrage by Mujahideen bandits sparked Mohammed Omar (Mullah Omar) and his students to vow to rid Afghanistan of these criminals.
 Another motivation was that the Pakistan-based truck shipping mafia known as the "Afghanistan Transit Trade" and their allies in the Pakistan government, trained, armed, and financed the Taliban to clear the southern road across Afghanistan to the Central Asian Republics of extortionate bandit gangs.

-Around 20,000 Afghan students who decided to join the Taliban came from madrassas which were located in Pakistani refugee camps, and thousands more joined the march on the way.
-The students were mainly between the ages of 14 and 24, with little education other than Islamic subjects which were taught by "barely literate" teachers who were hired by mullahs or Pakistani fundamentalist political parties.
-They also lacked knowledge of their country's history, including the war against the Soviets.
-Furthermore, they were ignorant of the tribal and cultural context of their country and community, its traditions and ethnic groups, having been orphaned and made rootless by the continuous war with little economic prospects, warfare, and puritanical Islam being the only sources of purpose available.
+Around 20,000 Afghan students who decided to join the Taliban came from madrasas which were located in Pakistani refugee camps, and thousands more joined the march on the way.
+The students were mainly between the ages of 14 and 24, with little education other than Islamic subjects which were taught by "barely literate" teachers who were hired by mullahs or members of Pakistani fundamentalist political parties.
+They also lacked knowledge of their country's history, including the history of the war against the Soviets.
+Furthermore, they were ignorant of the tribal and cultural context of their country and community, its traditions and its ethnic groups, having been orphaned and made rootless by the continuous war with little economic prospects, warfare, and puritanical Islam being the only sources of purpose which were available to them.
 Growing up in Islamic schools or segregated refugee camps or with few female relatives, they had little contact with women when mullahs told them women were a temptation.
 The Taliban offered the young men a way of life that gave it meaning.